 Do my parents have to host an inbound student?

 Naturally we hope that the parents of outbound students are happy and willing to reciprocate the generosity being offered to their own child by other families by hosting inbound students themselves.
 This is an amazing opportunity for the entire family to experience a cultural exchange themselves!
-However we know that sometimes circumstances mean it is not possible for families to host an inbound student in their own home.
+However we know that sometimes circumstances mean it is not possible for families to host an inbound student in their own home, so hosting yourselves is not compulsory.
+However, if you are successful in your application you will be required to assist us to find host families for the inbound student we will need to host in exchange for you.

 What we ask of the parents/families of successful outbounders is they must either

-- host inbound student/s for a minimum of six – eight months (normally three – four months x 2 students) within 18 months of your own child’s exchange.
+- host three inbound student/s for 3-4 months each, usually within 2 years of your own child’s exchange.
 This can be before they depart, while they are on exchange, and/or after they return.

-- If you are unable to host, assist us to find at least two host families who can host an inbound student for the same time period (six to eight months) within 18 months of your own child’s exchange.
+- OR if you are unable to host, assist us to find host families who can host three inbound students for 3-4 months each within two years of your exchange.

 Why do we ask this?